Bira/octopus-carnival/_posts/2016-11-25-equipment-part-2.md

 The GM judges that the first two components are Basic, the silver is Good and the Flower is Fine, for a total of $4600 in value.
-However, since Alexa has gone to the trouble to make sure every one of them is symbolically related to her quest to bring glory and prosperity back to her family, they also decide that these components are enough to cover the $7500 material cost of the upgrade after all.
+However, since Alexa has gone to the trouble of making sure every one of them is symbolically related to her quest to bring glory and prosperity back to her family, they also decide that these components are enough to cover the $7500 material cost of the upgrade after all.